5 days in Italy itinerary

 Day 5: Transfer to Venice and explore

 The final day of this 5 days in Italy itinerary will see you transfer from Florence to Venice — the Floating City of masks and magic.
+Take a high-speed train from Firenze Santa Maria Novella to Venezia Santa Lucia — a journey that’ll take around two hours.

 On arrival, after checking into your hotel, head straight out to start experiencing some of the best things to do in Venice, beginning at the beautiful Basilica di San Marco on Piazza San Marco.

-Next, take a tour the Doge’s Palace to learn about Venice’s political history and walk across the Bridge of Sighs before strolling to the Rialto Bridge.
+Next, take a tour of the Doge’s Palace to learn about Venice’s political history and walk across the Bridge of Sighs before strolling to the Rialto Bridge.

 After checking out Rialto Market, take a vaporetto (water bus) ride along the Grand Canal for remarkable views of the city’s palaces and historic buildings.